reallmerry/Loader/README.md

 ## 📜 License

 This project is licensed under the **MIT License** - see the [LICENSE](https://mit-license.org/) file for details.

-### Why MIT License?
-The MIT License is simple, permissive, and easy to understand.
-It allows users to:
-- Use the software for any purpose
-- Modify the code
-- Distribute modified versions
-- Use the software in commercial projects

-All you need to do is include the original license and copyright notice.
-It's perfect for open-source Minecraft plugins where we want to encourage sharing and collaboration.

 > ⚠️ **Important**: Claiming this plugin as your own work is prohibited and punishable by law.
 Please respect the open-source community and give proper credit.